 Related article: Off-grid limitations that no one tells you about

 Asses your off-grid site

 You cannot install solar panels if your roof needs to be changed in the coming years, due to various factors.
-You will just increase the costs if you don’t fix the roof first, not to mention the possible discomfort of being left without power for the time needed to make the fixes.
+It will just increase the costs if you don’t fix the roof first.
+Not to mention the possible discomfort of being left without power for the time needed to make the fixes.
 You should to a thorough assessment of your off-grid property and decide where the panels will be installed.
-You should check if there are any local codes that regulate these types of systems.
+Check if there are any local codes that regulate these types of systems.
 You might live off the grid but you still need to respect the law, at least until it no longer applies.
 You need to find the right spot for your solar panels otherwise you risk of spending much more money on repairs and maintenance.

 Once you have the system installed, you should move to the next step: gathering the right info to keep your panels up and running without exterior help.
 After all, living off the grid requires for you to develop all the needed skills to become self-sufficient in an austere environment.
 If your panels get damaged due to a blizzard, wild animals or any other uncontrollable factors, you should have spare parts or materials, but also the knowledge and practical skills to replace them.
 This is not hard to master and it requires time and dedication to learn the ropes.